gocd/gocd-trial/README.md

 # How to use

-This template is intended to be used to trial GoCD.
+This trial is intended to be used to quickly and easily try out GoCD.
 It is *not* intended for production use.

-Once you start the GoCD server it will show you example pipelines as well as execution data and value stream maps.
+Once you start the GoCD trial it will show you example pipelines as well as execution data and value stream maps.
+You will also be able to edit the configuration and run builds.

-Use this template in combination with the [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand more about how GoCD can be configured and used to meet your needs.
+Use this template in combination with the [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand more about GoCD's capabilities.

 If you need support while trying GoCD feel free chat to us on [Gitter](https://gitter.im/gocd/gocd) or join our [Google Group](https://groups.google.com/forum/#!forum/go-cd).